 You can click here to learn how to create a new payment method.

-If you have previously processed sales as On Account, and client's account balances are accumulating, you would use this payment method to balance them to $0.
-This article shows how this is done.
+If you have previously processed sales as On Account—and client account balances are accumulating—you can use the Account Corrections payment method to balance them to $0.
+Click here to see how this is done.

-Whenever you need to check which clients are Owing, or those that are In Credit, you can use the Accounts Report.
+Whenever you need to check which clients are Owing, or those that are In Credit, you can use the Accounts Report via: